ota-meshi/eslint-plugin-css/CONTRIBUTING.md

 ### Getting started

 - This is a TypeScript project.
 You need to have a recentish version of [Node.js](https://nodejs.org/) and npm installed.
-- Install all project and development dependencies by running `npm ci`.
+- Install all project and development dependencies by running `npm i`.
 - Test that everything is installed correctly by running `npm test`.

 We use [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) to lint and format our code base.
 They will be automatically installed as dependencies but you might need additional editor plugins for a good IDE experience.
 We recommend using [VSCode](https://code.visualstudio.com/) together with the [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for a great editing experience.